Musical Works

 I originally composed Rondo in A Minor so I could perform it with my grandma on an upcoming vacation.
 However, I soon realized that there was a whole lot more I could do with this piece after the initial performances, so I made some modifications and expanded the middle section of the piece.
 The complete version that you see on the right is one of the final versions, with the changes and additions I made in October 2025.

 I actually went back through Rondo in A Minor recently and added some additional enhancements, such as a transposed opening section and some corrections to the note spellings throughout the piece.
 The updated version has not yet been performed and is only available in MIDI format.
-You can listen to that audio recording below, on SoundCloud.
+You can listen to that audio recording in the embed to the right, on SoundCloud.

 Pieces Learned & Played in 2026